jwallbridge/translob/experiments.md

 Results at epoch = 62 of cnn_LSTM :
 loss: 0.7536 - acc: 0.6722 - val_loss: 0.8157 - val_acc: 0.6424

-Still, it looks like DeepLOB will beat cnn_LSTM based on the training progress.

 * **2020-01-31** on colab